 But why do we care?
 Why do we want to continually study further and further into the universe?
 Perhaps it matters because we have a quest.
 We have a curiosity born of intelligence.
 We want to keep going further into the heavens in search of our creator in the same way that families want to keep searching further and further back into their roots.
 As a species we want to find God and ask: ‘having created us, where are you and why did you go away?’
 Fair enough.
 But we live on a tiny dot of a planet that floats in a relatively small solar system (our sun is a dwarf sun) which is located in a remote corner of the Milky Way which itself is a remote little galaxy within the incomprehensible universe.

-The concept of applying the subjunctive mood with the vastness of the universe reminds me of an interesting part of a David Attenborough documentary about the Kalahari Desert in Namibia.
+The concept of humans contemplating the vastness of the universe reminds me of an interesting part of a David Attenborough documentary about the Kalahari Desert in Namibia.
 They filmed down a cave, named Aegamas cave, 60 metres below the desert, in which there is the earth’s largest known underground lake.
 Down in this lake lives a little fish named the golden catfish.
 It grows up to 16 centimetres long.
 It is an air-breathing fish and as such could move a short distance on land, like an eel.
 To the golden catfish, this lake of almost 2 hectares is the entire universe.
-They have no conception of the narrow portal that leads to a completely alien world of the Kalahari Desert with its huge night sky above it and the rest of Africa surrounding it.
+They have no conception of a narrow portal that may lead to a completely alien world of the Kalahari Desert with its huge night sky above it and the rest of Africa surrounding it.

 So why do we get so excited about visiting our most distant planets and beyond?
 About black holes and space portals.
 We are far more intelligent and imaginative than a catfish and we have watched the entire Star Wars series as well as Star Trek.
 We would not just stumble unknowingly into terrifying alien worlds to become nothing but a rather unmemorable snack before lunch.